 Alternatively.
 If your child is 11, turning 12 in April they would be in Grade 6 in the US system and also in Grade 6 in the SA system.
 Come August/September, they would move up to grade 7 in the US system, but remain in Grade 6 in the SA system until the following January when they would move to Grade 7.

 Confused?
-Essentially, when moving to an SA school your child will either be part of an academic year ahead of, or behind where they would be at home depending when their birthday falls.
+Essentially, when moving to from a Northern hemisphere school to a Southern hemisphere school your child will either be part of an academic year ahead of, or behind where they would be at home depending when their birthday falls.

 Oh, and a final note regarding the age column on the right.
 In Europe and the west, a newborn baby is 0 years old at birth and after 12 months, they turn 1 – the age column works on this basis.
 If you’re from Asia, I know that some countries (for example South Korea) count their child’s ages differently with newborns already being counted as 1 year old from day one and after 12 months you will count them as 2, so please bear that in mind if you are looking at the age column.